badsectorlabs/ludus/docs/docs/using-ludus/sharing.md

 # 🤝 Sharing

-Ranges can be shared between users in two ways, either with direct access (assigned to the user by an admin) or as a result of group access (range and user assigned to group by manager or admin).
+Ranges can be shared between users in two ways, either with direct access (assigned to the user by an admin) or as a result of group access (range and user assigned to group by group manager or admin).

 ## Direct Access